 Epitrochoid : x=(a+b)cos(t)-ccos(((a/b)+1)t); y=(a+b)sin(t)-csin(((a/b)+1)t)

 Hypocycloid : x=(a-b)cos(t)+bcos(((a/b)-1)t); y=(a-b)sin(t)-bsin(((a/b)-1)t)

 You can set the 'a, 'b', and 'c' parameters to affect the look of the curve (see http://en.wikipedia.org/wiki/File:Rose-rhodonea-curve-7x9-chart-improved.svg for example).

 You can define how many points you want to be used to draw the result (higher gives better results, but takes longer to generate the STL).
 You can also control the thickness and height of the curve.
 The rose radius will set the radius of the petals.
 This will basically mean that the rose should fit in a circle with that radius.

 Customizable curve generator by kakaroto is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure kakaroto would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure kakaroto would love to see what you've printed.
+Please document your print and share a Make with the community.